QR Codes for Nonprofits: Simple Guide to Boost Donations

 What is a QR code?

-“QR” is an abbreviation of “quick response,” which is a perfect descriptor for this two-dimensional code.
-It’s an easy and fast way to access a website, social media page, PDF, vcard, or unique landing page.
-Because the code is designed to take you to a specific digital place, it is built around the link that you want to direct people to and will take them there in 1-2 steps.
+“QR” is an abbreviation of “quick response” — the perfect descriptor for this two-dimensional code.
+It’s an easy and fast way to access a website, social media page, PDF, vCard, or unique landing page.
+Because the code is designed to take you to a specific digital place, it is built around the link you want to direct people to and will take them there in one to two steps.

-All QR codes start as a black and white square, made up of a pattern of smaller black squares over a white field.
+All QR codes start as black and white squares, creating a pattern of smaller black squares over a white field.
 This unique pattern contains data, like a URL, which imaging devices, like cameras, can read.
 Most modern smartphones have QR code scanning software built into their cameras, and for older ones, there are several free apps that you can download.
 Some top-rated options are QR & Barcode Scanner, QR & Barcode Reader, and Free QR Scanner.

-For newer smartphones, all you need to do is open your camera app, hover it over the QR code as if you were taking a picture of it, and within seconds the coded link will pop up in your camera viewer.
-From there, you tap the link and it will bring you to the page or information being shared.
-The apps function in the same way, but instead of opening your camera, you open the app that you have downloaded.
+For newer smartphones, open your camera app, hover over the QR code, until the coded link pops up in your camera viewer, tap it, and navigate to the website or information being shared.
+The apps function in the same way, but instead of opening your camera, you open the app you’ve downloaded.

 Types of QR Codes for Nonprofits

-Dynamic QR codes can track how many times they’ve been scanned, where they’ve been scanned, the device type that scanned them, and they allow you to update or change the URL at any time.
-These are ideal if you’re looking for a long-term, evergreen QR code that will live on something that’s difficult or expensive to update, like business cards or high-quality signs.
-They will cost more, but the metrics that you’ll be able to gather from them can often be worth the cost, especially in fundraising or marketing.
+Dynamic QR codes track how many times they’ve been scanned, where they’ve been scanned, the device type that scanned them, and allow you to update or change the URL.
+These are ideal if you’re looking for a long-term, evergreen QR code that will live on something difficult or expensive to update, like business cards or high-quality signs.
+They cost more, but the data you’ll be able to gather from them can often be worth the cost, especially in fundraising or marketing.

 How to Create and Use QR Codes for Nonprofits

-QR codes are a handy and useful application of technology for nonprofit fundraising.
-Here we explain how you can create them, costs, where you must use them for fundraising and make the best use of them.
+QR codes are a handy application of technology for nonprofit fundraising.
+Let’s explore how you can create them, the costs, where you must use them for fundraising, and make the best use of them.

 How to Create a QR Code?

 One of the biggest hurdles for nonprofits considering QR codes is where to start and how to make one.
 They seem complicated, but they aren’t!
 You don’t need to understand code or be a graphic designer.
-In fact, there are several free online services that will create a unique QR code for you.
-All you need to do is provide the link you want it to send people to, and the site will generate the appropriate code and provide different downloadable file types for you to use.
+Several free online services will create a unique QR code for you.
+All you need to do is provide the link to where you want it to send people, and the site will generate the appropriate code and provide different downloadable file types for you to use.

-Donorbox gives you a free QR code for every campaign you create on it.
-The feature is completely free of cost and your QR code takes your donors or potential donors to your campaign page hosted on Donorbox.
-It’s very simple to get one.
-As soon as you create a campaign on Donorbox, a QR code gets generated and added to it.
+Donorbox gives you a free QR code for every campaign you create.
+Your QR code takes your donors or potential donors to your donation form or campaign page hosted on Donorbox.
+It’s simple to use — when you create a campaign on Donorbox, a QR code is generated and added.

-Alternatively, you can open the campaign page – the QR code option is there on the top right corner, all set for you to download and spread among your supporters.
-You can also print the code to be used at events or programs or your local businesses.
+Alternatively, you can open the campaign page – the QR code option is there in the top right corner, all set for you to download and spread among your supporters.
+You can also print the code to be used at events, programs, or your local businesses.
 It makes marketing as well as getting online donations a breeze!

-Keep in mind, though, that there are several other sites that appear free, but have built-in paywalls.
-Some only allow a certain number of scans of a specific code before you have to start paying a fee (similar to a domain fee).
+Keep in mind, that several sites appear free, but have built-in paywalls.
+Some only allow a certain number of scans of a specific code before you start paying a fee.
 Others will only allow you to generate a small number of QR codes.
 Some do both.
 Most sites do not make this clear, so be sure to search through the site, read reviews where available, and be wary of any place that asks for payment information upfront.

-Here are a few such sites you can check out:
+Here are a few sites you can check out:

 Sign Up with Donorbox